 When you're not prepared, you are much more likely to run to the store and buy pre-washed, chopped, and pre-cut foods that cost much more than making them yourself.
 "When you have no meal plans, it's easy to feel rushed and desperate to grab something quick and your budget goes out the window," says Lawless.
 "Arm yourself with some preparation so you don't spend money unnecessarily in a pinch."
 You'll also be more likely to avoid fatty, processed foods.
 For other sneaky ways to melt fat fast, don't miss these 32 Life-Changing Diet Hacks for Weight Loss!

 If your pantry and refrigerator are easy to navigate and you can clearly see what you have on hand, you can reduce a lot of food waste by utilizing the groceries you've already spent your hard earned money on.
 Lawless painfully reminds us that, "Nothing feels worse than opening a drawer in the fridge to realize you let beautiful fruit or veggies get moldy and have to throw them in the trash because you forgot they were in there!"

 Love Your Leftovers

 The beauty of cooking at home is the abundance of leftovers.
 And those leftovers mean tons of new meals you can create in the days ahead.
-“For example, if you have leftover turkey burgers, crumble one up into some scrambled eggs with spinach and feta cheese for breakfast.
-Or chop up last night’s roasted veggies and add them to your salad at lunch,” suggests Lawless.
-“Keeping leftovers at the front your fridge shelves helps you get creative when you are reminded they’re there.”
-For more sure-fire ways to lose your belly, don’t miss these 50 Best Ever Weight-Loss Secrets From Skinny People
+"For example, if you have leftover turkey burgers, crumble one up into some scrambled eggs with spinach and feta cheese for breakfast.
+Or chop up last night's roasted veggies and add them to your salad at lunch," suggests Lawless.
+"Keeping leftovers at the front your fridge shelves helps you get creative when you are reminded they're there."
+For more sure-fire ways to lose your belly, don't miss these 50 Best Ever Weight-Loss Secrets From Thin People.

 Make Your List and Check It Twice